Aderemi554/Exercises/Exercises/README.md

 # submission
-## This folder contains solved exercises that ready for submission
+## This folder contains solved exercises that are ready for submission